GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-preflight/index.md

 {% Img
    src="image/VbsHyyQopiec0718rMq2kTE1hke2/AgZzPf3NkMWQ0Cm6Puu0.png",
-   alt="A failed preflight request warning in the Devtools Issues panel", class="screenshot", width="800", height="556"
+   alt="A failed preflight request warning in the Devtools Issues panel.
+This states: ensure private network requests are only made to resources that allow them, along with details about the specific request and listed affected resources.", class="screenshot", width="800", height="556"
 %}